aemrobe/responsive-design-flexbox-challenge-1/README.md

 ### What I learned

-in this section I learn about that adding the width of 100% will make the flex-items to have equal width inside their flex-container no-matter how much content inside them.
+in this section I learn about that adding the width of 100% to the flex-items will make the flex-items to have equal width inside their flex-container no-matter how much content inside them.

 ### Continued development